sunfreitas/node-issue-zero/README.md

 # node-issue-zero
-My Issue Zero implementation using NodeJS
+My Issue Zero RestFull API using NodeJS.
+This project is just to study end understande the NodeJS tricks.